ITSLeeds/TDS/README.md

 - R packages, which can be installed by opening RStudio and typing `install.packages("stats19")` in the R console, for example.

-You should have the latest stable release of R (4.0.0 or above) running R on a decent computer, with at least 4 GB RAM and ideally 8 GB or more RAM.
+You should have the latest stable release of R (4.3.0 or above) and be comfortable setting-up any addition software tools you need for your work.
+Should have access to a computer with decent resources (e.g. a laptop with 8 GB of more RAM).

 See [Section 1.5 of the online guide Reproducible Road Safety Research with R](https://itsleeds.github.io/rrsrr/introduction.html#installing-r-and-rstudio) for instructions on how to install key packages we will use in the module.[^1]